Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After an included breakfast, complimentary transportation is provided to either the Foligno train station (approximately a 50-minute ride) or to Bologna, where your tour will conclude upon arrival at approximately 11:30 a.m.
+After an included breakfast, complimentary transportation is provided either to the Foligno train station, where you will arrive by 10:00 a.m. (approximately a 50-minute ride), or to our post-tour hotel in Bologna, where the tour concludes upon arrival at approximately 11:30 a.m.
 From Bologna, you can catch a flight from the airport, take a train back to Rome, or continue on to other destinations.

 Included Meals: Breakfast